Select any filter and click on Apply to see results

 C. The foregoing leave of absence is subject to the following conditions:

-a. to the extent possible, place a returning employee in the position (same grade, series, group) he or she held at the time the leave began; or
+a.
+To the extent possible, place a returning employee in the position (same grade, series, group) they held at the time the leave began; or

-b. failing the above, the Employer will place the employee in a position for which he or she is qualified at the same grade held by the employee at the time he or she commenced the leave of absence.
+b.
+Failing the above, place the employee in a position for which they are qualified at the same grade held by the employee at the time they commenced the leave of absence.